polarfire-soc/icicle-kit-reference-design/Readme.md

 1. Clone or download the repository
 2. Open a terminal in the directory containing the design generation scripts
 3. Execute the command (example script names and arguments shown):
-[path to Libero]/libero script: ICICLE_KIT_eMMC.tcl "SCRIPT_ARGS:VECTORBLOX HSS_UPDATE" logfile: ICICLE_KIT_eMMC.log
+[path to Libero]/libero script: ICICLE_KIT_eMMC.tcl SCRIPT_ARGS:I2C_LOOPBACK+HSS_UPDATE+PROGRAM logfile: ICICLE_KIT_eMMC.log

 **Note:** 'SCRIPT_ARGS: ' and associated arguments should be contained in double quotes when using the command line.

-**Note:**
-  Scripts will automatically generate an MSS component, using the PolarFire SoC MSS Configurator in batch mode, they then generate, instantiate and connect components and top level I/Os.
+**Note:** Scripts will automatically generate an MSS component, using the PolarFire SoC MSS Configurator in batch mode, they then generate, instantiate and connect components and top level I/Os.
 Constraints are imported for top level I/O and floor planning which associated with Place and Route.
 Timing constraints are then generated and associated with Synthesis, Place and Route and Timing Verification.
 Some arguments may require part of the design flow to be run while executing a script.

 **Note:**
   - In previous designs eMMC and SD cards could not be used simultaneously.
 This required providing separate designs supporting eMMC or SD cards.
 This Icicle Kit Reference Design release allows dynamic switching between eMMC and SD cards.
 However, scripts are still provided for both eMMC and SD cards.
 They will produce the same design and allow interim XML support until Libero SoC is updated.
 See the section "[eMMC and SD cards switching](#emmc-sd-switching)" for more information.